Siteimprove/CMS-plugin-Wordpress/TESTING.md

 ### What remains for an actual Siteimprove end-to-end test

+A first manual live workflow and runner are now prepared in [tests/live/README.md](tests/live/README.md).
+They have not been authenticated or run against Siteimprove.
+The following account and network requirements still apply; PR #65’s existing tests continue to use no secrets.

 We still need a Siteimprove test account with Prepublish access and a known crawled page accessible to both the browser user and API user.
 The plugin's credential validation compares **Public URL** with the sites available to the